 For both procedures you are generally up and walking on the first day.
 The day after surgery you are able to begin a liquid diet.
 For most individuals pain is well controlled with liquid oral pain medication after the first day.
-Those who have LAP-BAND are usually discharged on the day following surgery.
-Those who have had gastric bypass are usually discharged on the second day following surgery.
-After LAP-BAND you return to normal activities and back to work within 7 to 14 days.
-Those undergoing gastric bypass return to normal activities and back to work within 2 to 4 weeks.
+Your hospital stay averages 2 to 3 days.
+You generally return to work in 2 to 4 weeks.

 - Does my insurance cover weight loss surgery?

 Most insurance companies have determined weight loss surgery to be a covered benefit for obesity and obesity related co-morbidities.
 We encourage you to contact your insurance provider to determine if weight loss surgery is a covered benefit under your policy and to see if they have any additional criteria.
 Insurance providers are changing their individual criteria for weight loss surgery at least every enrollment period.
 Please check with your provider frequently to see if their criteria have changed.
 See the patient insurance information form, located in the Medical/Nutritional Questionnaire.
 It is important to complete page 2 of this form before your new patient evaluations.